Policy last updated

 Mandatory requirements

-Schools obligations related to school infrastructure are outlined in individual PAL policies.
+Schools obligations related to school infrastructure are outlined in individual PAL policies or guidance.

 These are